Q&A: Post-war Sri Lanka

 The report also accused the Tamil Tigers of using civilians as human shields, saying the rebels shot those who tried to escape.
 It also said that the rebels positioned heavy weapons in hospital grounds.

-Human rights groups have also made public accounts of humanitarian suffering in the strip at the time.
-And Channel 4 news also showed video apparently showing extra-judicial killings, which the government dismissed.
+Human rights groups have also made public accounts of humanitarian suffering and video has also emerged apparently showing extra-judicial killings - all dismissed by the government as false.

 What efforts have been made to promote post-war reconciliation?